liuqx315/Multiscale-pattern/sundials_extensions/doc/source/NVectors.rst

   Sets the components of the ``N_Vector`` ``z`` to be the inverses of the components of the ``N_Vector`` ``x``: :math:`z_i = 1.0/x_i, \;
-  i=0,\ldots,n-1`.
+  i=1,\ldots,n`.
 This routine may not check for division by 0.
-It should be called only with an x which is guaranteed to have all nonzero components.
+It should be called only with an ``x`` which is guaranteed to have all nonzero components.

 * N_VAddConst